London Stock Exchange Group: History

-In August 2019, the company agreed to buy Refinitiv in an all-share transaction valuing the target at $27 billion.
+Thomson Reuters sold a 55% majority stake in its Financial & Risk (F&R) unit to private equity firm Blackstone Group LP on October 1, 2018, in a deal which valued the total F&R business at about $20 billion.
+This business was formed into Refinitiv.
+In August 2019, LSEG agreed to buy Refinitiv in an all-share transaction valuing the target at $27 billion.
 Shortly thereafter, on 11 September 2019, LSEG itself became the target of a £32 billion bid by the Hong Kong Exchanges and Clearing, subject to abandoning its plans to buy Refinitiv.
 LSEG rejected the takeover bid two days later.
 In order to secure the Refinitiv deal, in July 2020, LSEG announced that it was considering selling its Italian assets including MTS, Italian bond trading venue and potentially Borsa Italiana.

 On 18 September 2020, LSEG entered into exclusive talks to sell the Italian Bourse to Euronext.
 The acquisition was announced on 9 October of that same year and was completed on 29 April 2021.
+David Craig became CEO of Refinitiv once the deal was completed and continued in that role until he left the business at the end of 2021.

-In August 2023, LSEG said it intends to retire the Refinitiv name across the group, starting with market-data terminal Refinitiv Workspace, which will become LSEG Workspace from the end of August 2023.
+In August 2023, LSEG said it intended to retire the Refinitiv name across the group, starting with market-data terminal Refinitiv Workspace, which will become LSEG Workspace from the end of August 2023.
+In January 2026, LSEG launched a new digital settlement service, Digital Settlement House (LSEG DiSH), to enable programmatic and instantaneous settlement between independent payment networks, both on and off chain.